 - Mainstreaming is widely supported for contrasting reasons.
 It appeals to the voluntary and policy sectors on moral and practical grounds - seen as the best means to achieve culture change.
-It appeals to the private sector because a single approach to equality is perceived as simpler than a multi-strand policy. - There is widespread support for the EHRC.
-The private sector and voluntary sector see it as a 'one stop shop'.
-The policy and voluntary sectors see it as a means of addressing complex, cross-strand issues, introducing a human rights framework to policy, and providing support for the newer, more neglected strands of equality.
-However, there are also fears that the more established equality strands may lose ground and the newer strands may not be given enough of a boost. - There is much misunderstanding and confusion in relation to human rights and concerns that it is too closely associated with an individualistic litigation culture and some private sector organisations feared it was based on 'political correctness'.

-- There are questions about how two separate commissions (EHRC and SCHR) will operate in Scotland - Most respondents involved in developing or implementing policy expressed a desire to see the creation of a central knowledge resource on issues and research relating to equality and human rights.
+It appeals to the private sector because a single approach to equality is perceived as simpler than a multi-strand policy. - There is widespread support for the private sector EHRC.
+The voluntary sector see it as a 'one stop shop'.
+The policy and voluntary sectors see it as a means of addressing complex, cross-strand issues. introducing a human rights framework to policy, and providing support for the newer, more neglected strands of equality.
+However, there are also fears that the more established equality strands may lose ground. - There is much misunderstanding and confusion in relation to human rights and concerns that it is too closely associated with an individualistic litigation culture and some private sector organisations feared it was based on 'political correctness'. - There are questions about how two separate commissions (EHRC and SCHR) will operate in Scotland - Most respondents involved in developing or implementing policy expressed a desire to see the creation of a central knowledge resource on issues and research relating to equality and human rights.
 Existing research tends to be housed in strand-specific databases and resources.